grame-cncm/faust/architecture/api/doc/iOS.md

 Import `DspFaust.h` and `DspFaust.cpp` in your project (this can be done simply by dragging these files in your project tree).
 Then, import `DspFaust.h` (`#import "DspFaust.h"`) in the file where you want to create/control the Faust object (e.g. your main ViewController).
 Make sure that the file where you import `DspFaust.h` has the `.mm` extension (this is necessary to be able to use C++ code in your objective-c file).

-### Using the API
+### Using the C++ API

 The current Faust API is designed to seamlessly integrate to the life cycle of an iOS app.
 It is accessible through a single `DspFaust` object.
-The constructor of that object is used to set the sampling rate and the block size:
+The constructor of that object is used to set the sampling rate and the buffer size:

-	DspFaust* dspFaust = new DspFaust(SR, blockSize);
+	DspFaust* dspFaust = new DspFaust(SR, buffer_size);

 The `start()` method is used to start the audio computing and would typically be placed in the `viewDidLoad` method of the app's main `ViewController`.